-Masters of Conservation Biology Programs near Boston MA
+Masters in Conservation Biology Graduate Programs

 A Masters in Conservation Biology Graduate Program may be perfect for you if you want to deepen your understanding of the environmental problems associated with the decline of ecosystems and the loss of biological diversity.
 Let’s face it; worrying about climate change and the extinction of the condors won’t solve anything.
 The world needs conservation scientists because they study ecology, wildlife systems and conservation biology in different settings.
 Professionals in this field are tasked with managing, improving, and protecting the country's natural resources.
 Does understanding more about conservation and studying natural environments or wildlife populations appeal to you?
 Are you solution-focused with a concern for the environmental interactions between animals, plants, and humans?
 If so, take a look inside a Conservation Biology Masters Program!

 If you are considering enrolling in a Conservation Biology Masters Program, you need to have your Bachelor’s degree from an accredited university.
 In some cases, a background in ecology, genetics and evolutionary biology is preferred.
 You also may need to submit official undergraduate transcripts and GRE test scores.
 In some cases, it may be recommended that you take the Biology Subject test and, you may also be expected to have a Statement of Academic Purpose and three letters of recommendation from academic sources.

 Most Masters in Conservation Biology degree programs take at least 2 years of study to complete.
 Along the way, you learn about advanced topics in conservation through courses, environmental seminars and field excursions.
 You may also be required to write a thesis or conduct an independent research project before program completion.
 This is called a ‘capstone’.

 FUN FACT: In 2015, there were nearly 50 bachelor’s and

 master’s degree programs in forestry, urban forestry, and natural resources and ecosystem management accredited by the Society of American Foresters[i].